For All Applicants

 - Score 5, 6 or 7 on the IB Higher Level examination in English: Literature, or Language and Literature

-When you take the language proficiency test, please arrange to have a hard copy report forwarded by the testing agency to University of California, Merced, Office of Admissions, 5200 N. Lake Road, Merced, CA 95343-5603.
+When you take the language proficiency test, please arrange to have an official score report forwarded by the testing agency to University of California, Merced, Office of Admissions, 5200 N. Lake Road, Merced, CA 95343-5603.

 Language exam results must be received in the UC Merced, Office of Admissions no later than January, if you are applying for the fall term.